-Our tour was at 11am so we booked breakfast at The Swan (Cafe, Restaurant and Bar).
+Our tour was at 11 am so we booked breakfast at The Swan (Cafe, Restaurant and Bar).
 I was envisioning an old-style interior but actually it was quite stylish inside.
 We sat in the café area and shared Eggs Florentine plus Avocado on Toast which was tasty.
 The posh restaurant is upstairs.
-The Swan serve breakfast, lunch, afternoon tea and a special theatre menu.
+The Swan serves breakfast, lunch, afternoon tea and a special theatre menu.
 The focus is on British cuisine so you can enjoy a rather good roast dinner for Sunday lunch.
 With views across the River Thames, this is a wonderful spot to enjoy a meal.

 Shakespeare’s Globe Theatre Guided Tour Information